Blog: The Role of Genomics in Alzheimer’s Disease

 What is Alzheimer’s Disease?

 Alzheimer’s is classified as a progressive neurodegenerative disorder and is characterized by severe memory loss, cognitive decline, and changes in mood and behavior.
 Further along in its progression, it may lead to problems with movement and bodily function as well.
-Comprising 60-80% of all dementia cases, Alzheimer’s is the most common cause of dementia and can be distinguished from other types of dementia by the mild cognitive impairment that occurs as an early symptom.
-However, the impaired memory, thinking, and decision-making abilities associated with dementia are not the only consequences of Alzheimer’s—the disease serves at the sixth leading cause of death in the US.
+Alzheimer’s is the leading cause of 60-80% of all dementia cases and can be distinguished by mild cognitive impairment that occurs as an early symptom.
+Alzheimer’s not only impairs memory, thinking, and decision-making but also ranks as the sixth leading cause of death in the US

 Brief History of Alzheimer’s